Why do the Japanese have paper walls?

 What are Japanese paper walls called?

 The paper is called “Shōji.
-There are Japanese paper doors called and Japanese room dividers called.
+There are Japanese paper doors called, and Japanese room dividers called.

 Why are Japanese walls made of paper?

-They are made of paper because the Japanese want to get the best insulation without spending too much money.
+They are made of paper because the Japanese want the best insulation without spending too much money.
 It might not look charming on the outside, but it does serve its purpose very well!

 Do people still use Shōji?